 The course starts on Saturday evening with dinner and ends after breakfast on the final Sunday.
 Each day will begin with a vocal warm-up followed by a combined choral session, emphasising the place of singing at the heart of the organisation.
 The separate courses then follow their own programmes of workshop sessions, study periods and refreshment breaks during the day.
 After dinner each evening there is time to relax and participate in a varied programme of concerts and informal social activities.
-Our final concert includes John Rutter’s wonderful Magnificat, with orchestra.
+To mark the Queen’s Jubilee, our final concert includes a performance of Handel’s hugely uplifting Coronation Anthems (including ‘Zadok the Priest’), with orchestra.

 Summer School for Singers, Conductors, and Vocal Leaders

-SfP Summer School is back in 2021!
+SfP Summer School returns to Cambridge in 2022.
 Ranging from the popular singers and choral courses, through Foundation and Intermediate choral conducting levels to the demands of the Advanced conducting course, there is something for every choral enthusiast.
 The sociable atmosphere of the week generates an extremely supportive learning environment, which in turn leads to a high level of achievement and enjoyment with many participants returning again and again.

 Remember, SfP members receive £50 off the course cost (deducted at checkout – the prices quoted below are non-member prices).
 Membership is only £40 for the year, so sign up now to save and enjoy a year of free resources, discounts, and member events.
-Bursaries are available for conducting courses at this event if you are 16-26 or a Primary teacher.
+Bursaries are available for conducting courses at this event if you work with primary children.
 They are worth £400 towards the cost of the course and you can apply here before booking your place.

 Start time: 18:00

 Venue: Jesus College, Cambridge